 TENDU – prostate cancer

 Ultimovacs has started TENDU, its first Phase I trial to test the TET technology in patients with the main objective to assess the safety of the TET technology.
 In TENDU, the TET technology incorporates prostate-cancer-specific antigens.
 The first patient was treated in February 2021.
-Enrollment of the first cohort of three patients was completed during the second quarter.
-In June, having found no safety concerns in the first cohort, the Drug Safety Monitoring Board allowed the dose to be increased to 400 μg for the next patients in cohort 2, and the first patient in second cohort was dosed with the TET vaccine in October 2021.
+Enrollment of the first cohort (three patients dosed at 40 mcg) was completed during the second quarter in 2021, and of the second cohort (three patients dosed at 400 mcg) was completed in February 2022.
+The Drug Safety Monitoring Board (DSMB), a group of experts set up to monitor patient safety during a clinical trial, found no safety concerns related to the first two dose cohorts.
+The conclusion from the DSMB enables the dose escalation study to proceed with enrollment of patients in the third and last dose cohort (960 mcg).

 The TENDU trial is being conducted at Oslo University Hospital, and in total 9 patients will be enrolled.
 This Phase I trial will provide valuable safety and immune activation data that will support the further development of new vaccine solutions based on the TET technology.